 The History of Antique Furniture

-In Elizabethan times of 1558 to 1603, furniture was primitive and in oak or fruitwood, very heavily carved.
-Nobles from the medieval court needed portable furniture as they moved around quite frequently so this lead to large tables of trestle forms with bulbous turned legs, which could be dismantled and transported.
+Antique furniture has to be over 100 years of age to be classed as a genuine antique.
+In Elizabethan times of 1558 to 1603, furniture was primitive, produced in oak or fruit-wood and very heavily carved.
+Nobles from the medieval court needed portable furniture as they moved around quite frequently.
+This lead to large antique tables of trestle forms with bulbous turned legs, which could be dismantled and transported.
 Some cupboards were built in and seating was often incorporated into the panelling of a room.
-Buffets with stepped shelves were used to display silver in great houses, while food and drink was served from simpler pieces.
-Chests for storage were important like the Bible box, a small box to store the family bible.
+Buffets with stepped shelves were used to display silver in great houses, while food and drink was served from more simple pieces of antique furniture.
+Antique chests for storage were important like the Bible box, a small box to store the family bible.
 Flat topped chests (coffers) with raised feet, usually formed part of the permanent furnishings, used for storage and to sit on.
-Beds were status symbols, often with canopies with rich materials hung.
+Beds were a status symbols, often with canopies with rich materials hung.

-The next part of our history was the between 1603 and 1625 when James 1st was on the throne, called Jacobean furniture and 1625 to 1649 when Charles 1st was on the throne and this was called Carolean.
-Oak was still the main timber used along with some rustic pine and the chest of drawers made its first appearance with a dovetail joint along with mouldings used on drawer fronts for decoration.
-The gate leg table was a prominent piece of period furniture and the bible boxes had writing slopes added.
-Renaissance and Heavy baroque styles originated in Italy and by the 1620s was spreading throughout Europe and England.
-Baroque style in period furniture had an architectural feel; large wall mirrors had elaborate carved and scrolled frames, below having matching console tables sometimes with carved cherubs, mythical figures or birds.
-Cabinets were decorated with mosaics, painted panels or lacquer and stood on highly ornate carved stands; the cabinet on stand was used to display the most valued prized possessions.
+From 1603 to 1625, James 1st was on the throne and this was known as the period of Jacobean furniture.
+From 1625 to 1649, Charles 1st was on the throne and this was called Carolean.
+Oak was still the main timber used along with some rustic Pine and the chest of drawers made its first appearance with a dovetail joint along with mouldings used on drawer fronts for decoration.
+The gate leg table was a prominent piece of period antique furniture and bible boxes had writing slopes added, called the Bureau.
+Renaissance and Heavy baroque styles originated in Italy and by the 1620’s, it was spreading throughout Europe and England.
+Baroque style in period furniture had an architectural feel; large wall mirrors had elaborate carved and scrolled frames.
+Below would sit matching console tables, sometimes with carved cherubs, mythical figures or birds.
+Antique cabinets were decorated with mosaics, painted panels or lacquer and stood on highly ornate carved stands.
+The cabinet on stand was used to display the most valued prised possessions.

 During the periods of 1649 to 1660 was the Commonwealth, 1660 to 1685 was Charles 2nd, 1685 to 1689 was James 2nd and this was the era of Restoration.
 Because Charles 2nd had spent years away in France and Holland, influences of European tastes became the new vogue in Britain.
 French and Dutch baroque was very fashionable along with Rococo enriched with foliage carvings in English antique furniture designs.
 It was veneered, gilded and inlaid, made in fashionable cities like London whereas country homes still had earlier primitive oak country designs.

-The next stage in British history was between 1689 to 1694 and was called William & Mary furniture.
+The period of 1689 to 1694 was known as William & Mary furniture.
 Dutch taste was high in fashion and the new vogue was to have comfortable furnishings not just usable.
-Chairs were more padded with comfy upholstery, inlaid decorative marquetry was used, walnut was widely used on an oak carcass and this was the first appearance of the cabriole leg.
+Chairs were more padded with comfy upholstery.
+Inlaid decorative marquetry was used with Walnut veneers on an oak carcass and this was the first appearance of the cabriole leg.

-Georgian furniture dates from 1714 to 1727 in the Early Georgian period during King George 1st reign, 1727 to 1760 during King George 2nd period and 1760 to 1800 in George 3rd period also known as Late Georgian.
+Georgian furniture dates between 1714 to 1800.
+Early Georgian antique furniture dates between 1714 to 1727.
+Mid Georgian furniture is from King George 2nd period of 1727 to 1760.
+George III furniture was known as Late Georgian, dating between 1760 to 1800.
 With the rise in wealth in Britain, furniture manufacture became more widely built and some of the best designers and cabinet makers came from these periods like Chippendale, Hepplewhite and Sheraton.
 Mahogany was the main timber used as it was very durable and produced a beautiful finish when polished.
 Some very fine examples were made from desks, dining tables, dining chairs and bureaux, simple in design but quality built.

-From the early 1800s to 1837 was Regency furniture and William IV furniture, when pieces were more elaborate and ornate in design with influences from classical ancient Greece, Rome and Egypt in their decoration.
-Inspiration was taken from Robert Adams neo classical designs with furniture being slender and elegant, some with brass inlay and others with rare rosewood, beautifully figured.
+From 1800 to 1837 was Regency furniture and William IV furniture.
+Antique furniture was more elaborate with ornate designs along with influences from classical ancient Greece, Rome and Egypt in their decoration.
+Inspiration was taken from Robert Adams Neo-classical designs, with furniture being slender and elegant.
+Some would have Brass inlay and others made from beautifully figured, rare Rosewood.
 French polished finishes were used on such fine pieces and animal decorations were used like lion paw feet and rams heads.
 Napoleon’s ascendancy meant that across Europe the Empire style was copied, and American furniture of the Federal period incorporated both French Empire and English Regency motifs.
-In the 1840s the Biedermeier style was popular in Austria, Germany, France and a more simple Empire style was created, using light coloured woods.
-One of the main features of the 1800s was the revival of older styles, such as Rococo, Greek and Gothic.
-Many pieces were built like double Sabre leg chairs, twin pillar tables in mahogany, sofa tables and large pedestal sideboards with cellarets to store wine.
+In the 1840’s the Biedermeier style was popular in Austria, Germany, France and a more simple Empire style was created, using light coloured woods.
+One of the main features was the revival of older styles, such as Rococo, Greek and Gothic.
+Many pieces were built like double Sabre leg chairs, twin pillar tables in mahogany, sofa tables and large pedestal sideboards with a cellarette to store wine.

-From 1837 to 1901 in the reign of Queen Victoria was Victorian Furniture and as it was a long period in time, many different and diverse styles were produced.
-Britain was getting wealthier and there was a large rise in middle class people, therefore more houses were built and there was a large increase in furniture manufacture to fulfil their needs.
+From 1837 to 1901 during the reign of Queen Victoria was Victorian Furniture.
+This was a long period in time so many different and diverse styles were produced in antique furniture.
+Britain was getting wealthier and there was a large rise in middle class people.
+This lead to more houses being built and therefore, there was a large increase in furniture manufacture to fulfil their needs.
 The new fashion for these homes was larger, useful furniture with curves, rounded corners and high gloss French polished surfaces.
-The main timbers used were Mahogany, oak and whilst earlier furniture was made by hand, later Victorian cabinet makers had the use of new machines.
+The main timbers used were Mahogany and Oak.
+Early Victorian furniture was made by hand but some later Victorian cabinet makers had the use of new machines.
 Comfort in seating was most important with upholstered arm chairs, sofas and chaise lounge.
-Earlier classic designs became fashionable in the latter part of the Victorian and Edwardian eras, with fine designs from the Georgian period, including Chippendale, Sheraton and Hepplewhite styles were copied.
-Victorian furniture produced some very important movements in cabinet making like Arts and Crafts, Art Nouveau and Gothic revival.
-Furniture began to be constructed from the help of machinery but this led to some designers and craftsmen toward more traditional methods of construction like the Arts and Crafts furniture movement, which emerged in Britain and America in the late 1800s.
-The Aesthetic movement was influenced by Japanese design and Art Nouveau, which was fashionable from the 1880s to 1914, they looked to the past for inspiration or produced forward looking styles such as those of Charles Rennie Mackintosh that were usually seen with fine inlays, quality timber, hardware and hand crafted and in a traditional manner.
+Earlier classic designs became fashionable in the latter part of the Victorian and Edwardian eras.
+Fine designs from the Georgian period, including Chippendale, Sheraton and Hepplewhite styles were copied.
+The Victorian period also produced some very important movements in cabinet making,from Arts and Crafts, Art Nouveau and Gothic revival.
+Furniture began to be constructed at a much faster rate, thanks to the help of new machinery.
+This led to the Arts and Crafts furniture movement, which emerged in Britain and America in the late 19th Century.
+Arts and Crafts furniture was built in the traditional manner, by hand and in quality timbers as they did not agree with the new mass production of furniture.
+The Aesthetic movement and Art Nouveau was influenced by Japanese design, which was fashionable from the 1880’s to 1914.
+They looked to the past for inspiration with famous designers such as Charles Rennie Mackintosh creating a new unique style.

-Art Deco pieces Date from the 1920′s, 1930′s, 1940′s when the deco period produced some of the funkiest designs in striking burr woods.
+Art Deco furniture, dates from the 1920′s, 1930′s, 1940′s when cabinet makers produced some of the funkiest designs in striking burr woods.
 This type of vintage furnishings is very fashionable in today’s UK market place and is popular in modern interiors.

-Being LAPADA and CINOA Members, Driscolls Antiques only deal in the finest quality antiques.
-We have a beautiful selection available for sale with home delivery available.
+Being LAPADA and CINOA Members, Driscolls Antiques Ltd only deal in the finest quality antiques, restored using traditional restoration materials.
+We have a beautiful selection of antique furniture for sale, with home delivery available.
 Have a browse and please do not hesitate to ask if we can be of help as someone is always here to advise you.